dahas/AngularElectronApp/README.md

 ## Prepare Angular

-- In the root of your Angular app, open `angular.json`.
+- In the root folder of your Angular app, open `angular.json`.
 Search for the `build` section and set the output path, so that it points to the previously created `dist` folder of your Electron project:
 ```
 ...
 "build": {